spatie/laravel-medialibrary/docs/installation-setup.md

     'queue_name' => '',

     /*
-     * The class name of the media model to be used.
+     * The class name of the media model that should be used.
      */
     'media_model' => Spatie\MediaLibrary\Media::class,

     /*
-     * The engine that will perform the image conversions.
+     * The engine that should perform the image conversions.
-     * Should be either `gd` or `imagick`
+     * Should be either `gd` or `imagick`.
      */
     'image_driver' => 'gd',

     /*
-     * When urls to files get generated this class will be called.
+     * When urls to files get generated, this class will be called.
 Leave empty
      * if your files are stored locally above the site root or on s3.
      */
     'custom_url_generator_class' => null,